It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 If you suddenly have lots of flies covering your windows, you may have a dead bird stuck in your gutter or even the chimney.
 This happened to my mum, and she discovered a dead pigeon in the gutter just above her bedroom window, so it is worth checking.

-It is wise to check lofts and crawl space to ensure no dead birds or rodents need attending to.
+It is wise to check lofts and crawl spaces to ensure no dead birds or rodents need attending to.

 Rodents and birds can also find their way into the wall cavity and may die, so beware that this may be causing an infestation of flies in the house.